oxyplugins/oxyextras/readme.txt

 == Changelog ==

+= 1.2.7 ( December 16, 2020 ) =
+* [General] OxyExtras now respects Oxygen's Client Control.
+Admin menu item won't show for Edit Only roles and users.
+Also, only the elements specified under "Enable Elements" checkbox at Oxyen > Client Control will appear in the editor for Edit Only users.
+* [Lottie] JS now gets enqueued on init to prevent an error inside the builder when multiple lotties are used.

 = 1.2.6 ( December 10, 2020 ) =
 * [Carousel Builder] - Lazy loading now available when using custom elements as cells.
 * [Mega Menu] - Dropdown alignments & positioning adjustable across screen sizes.